kuzzleio/sdk-javascript/doc/6/getting-started/vuejs/standalone/index.md

 We have to connect the server so that our client can interact with it.

-To do this, we have to create _src/services/kuzzle.js_ file to put our kuzzle instance, a bit like a singleton:
+To do this, we have to create a _src/services/kuzzle.js_ file to put our kuzzle instance declaration:

 <<< ./snippets/kuzzle.js.snippet[js]